Mawana: Festivals and fairs

 Mawana hosts an annual fair named Shaheed Chadrabhan Pradarshani.
 The founder of Shaheed Chandrabhan Samiti is R. Singh (ret.
 DSP and freedom fighter).
 Mela Makhdumpur is famous for Ganga-Snan festival.

+Nagar Palika Ground

+Mawana Nagar Palika Ground is a public ground in the city that is used for sporting activities and hosts a weekly market every Sunday.
+In 2023, the municipal administration proposed developing the ground as a mini stadium.